How To Care For Your Winter Clothes

 Hang wool jackets or pants in sturdy wooden hangers, and empty the pockets after every wearing to keep them from sagging or losing shape.

-To hand wash your wool clothes, use a gentle detergent and lukewarm water and let the item soak for 3 to 5 minutes before rinsing in cool water.
+To hand wash your wool clothes, Why Natural Laundry Detergent and lukewarm water and let the item soak for 3 to 5 minutes before rinsing in cool water.
 To dry, gently squeeze the garment and lay it flat.

 Never use extremely hot water on your wool clothing items!